Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru/03_oracle_of_darkness.en.md

 - If it's your turn to resolve *Dark Fire III*, do so outside.
 - If your hourglass starts spinning, go bait the laser beam.
-- If it's your turn to record, do so just a little off from the center, unless you are one of the short Fires.
+- If it's your turn to record, do so just a little off from the center, unless you are one of the short Fires or the mid Fire tank/healer, in which case record *just* behind your hourglass.

 Essentially, each player only needs to move in a straight line from the center of the arena, through their assigned hourglass to the edge to resolve their